spyder-ide/spyder-docs/doc/installation.rst

 .. note::

    The bundled Spyder version can often be quite out of date, missing new features and bug fixes from the latest version, and if you install, change or remove other packages, there is a chance of dependency conflicts or a broken Spyder installation.
-   We recommend :ref:`installing Spyder into a new Conda environment <install-conda-installing>` to avoid all these issues.
+   Therefore, we recommend :ref:`installing Spyder into a new Conda environment <install-conda-installing>` to avoid all these issues.

 To run the bundled version of Spyder after installing it with Anaconda, the recommended method on Windows is to launch it via the Start menu shortcut.
-On other platforms, open Anaconda Navigator, scroll to Spyder under ``Home``, and click ``Launch``.
+On other platforms, open Anaconda Navigator, scroll to Spyder under :guilabel:`Home` and click :guilabel:`Launch`.

 .. image:: /images/installation/installation-anaconda-navigator.png
    :alt: Anaconda Navigator showing Spyder

-If Spyder does not launch via this method or you prefer to use the command line, open Anaconda Prompt (Windows) or your terminal (other platforms), type ``conda activate base`` then ``spyder``.
+If Spyder does not start via this method or you prefer to use the command line, open Anaconda Prompt (Windows) or your terminal (other platforms), type ``conda activate base`` then ``spyder``.

 .. _install-conda-installing: